Ranking the 10 Best Anchormen in Football History

 Xabi Alonso is certainly one of the greatest midfielders of his generation and one of the best anchormen of all time.
 He wasn’t the typical robust midfielder who was known for his tackling and challenges.
 He was adept at that too but he was mainly known for his ability to control the game with his passing range.

 Alonso had an exceptional footballing brain, which can perhaps also be gauged from his achievements in his short managerial career so far.
-As a player, he played for the likes of Liverpool, Real Madrid, and Bayern Munich, winning two UEFA Champions League trophies, among other honors.
+As a player, he played for the likes of Liverpool, Real Madrid, and Bayern Munich, winning two UEFA Champions League trophies, among other honours.

 9. N’Golo Kante